cogment/cogment-doc/docs/reference/parameters.md

 There are two categories of path for discovery endpoints, one for generic service types and the other for specific service types.

 The generic path `service` is used to find services of any type.
-In this case, the query is `__id=XXX` where XXX is a 64 bit unsigned integer representing the ID of a service registered in the directory, e.g.:
+In this case, the query must be `__id=XXX` where XXX is a 64 bit unsigned integer representing the ID of a service registered in the directory, e.g.:

 ```
 cogment://discover/service?__id=67834892